geordee/transparent-cache/readme.md

-# Transparent Proxy Example
+# Transparent Cache Example

-Demonstrate a transparent proxy configuration using Nginx.
+Demonstrate a transparent cache configuration using Nginx.

 The project uses an OpenResty server, which is a platform based on Nginx and LuaJIT.